-- c.
+c.
 Use of the PMR has been negotiated.
 Down range monitoring and control functions such as radar tracking, space time positioning, telemetry acquisition and recording, and range safety from launch through destruction is available through the use of ships and range aircraft.
 Compatibility of equipments to function has been established.
-For range safety purposes during test flight only, a "C" band beacon has been added to the equipment hatch to provide an additional means of radar acquisition and tracking. - d.
+For range safety purposes during test flight only, a "C" band beacon has been added to the equipment hatch to provide an additional means of radar acquisition and tracking.

+d.
 JC-130 air recovery aircraft will be required for both the test and operational phases.
-The AFSC 6594th Test Group has been augmented for this mission.
+The 6594th Recovery Group has been augmented for this mission.
 Recovery equipment has been tested and is adequate for the D-21 package.
-Radio equipments for commanding D-21 functions and receipt of acquisition aids are compatible. - e.
-A new parachute system for air recovery of the payload has been BYE 12286-68 Cy l of l cys tested and is available.
-(Sufficient systems are purchased through the ADP and delivered to the 6594th Test Group to satisfy the training needs.)
+Radio equipments for commanding D-21 functions and receipt of acquisition aids are compatible.

+e.
+A new parachute system for air recovery of the payload has been tested and is available.
+(These items are purchases through the ADP and delivered to the 6594th Recovery Group to satisfy their training needs.)
-Approved for Release: 2018/11/16 C05114818

-- One camera has been tested in the dynamic analyzer at WPAFB and others in actual flight under conditions simulating closely their anticipated environment.
-Final testing will be conducted when the D-21 flies full range over the PMR. - SAC and ADP have developed a MD-21B software program for operational sorties to be run on the 7090 computer and transmitted via the 1004 data link. - h.
-Flight test responsibilities - (1) Director, Program D, is responsible for all aspects of the TAGBOARD Program.
+f.
+One camera has been tested in the dynamic analyzer at WPAFB and others in actual flight under conditions simulating closely their anticipated environment.
+Final testing will be conducted when the D-21 flies full range over the PMR.

+g.
+SAC and ADP have developed a MD-21B software program for operational sorties to be run on the 7090 computer and transmitted via the 1004 data link.

+h.
+Flight test responsibilities

+(1) Director, Program D, is responsible for all aspects of the TAGBOARD Program.
 He will provide guidance as necessary to the activities involved and insure that support for development/test/operations is made available as required.
-He will make inputs from time to time in those areas of the flight test program where information concerning tactics or system usage may be appropriate. - Contracting and security are to be performed by the CIA.
-(2) - ADP is responsible for development of the D-21 vehicles, sub-contracting for all subsystems except the sensor, modifying the B-52, and conducting the test flight program.
-ADP is charged with the requirement for timely identification of DoD assets not now available to them but which will be needed in fulfilling their responsibilities. - (4)will provide materiel support to include continued review of spares and AGE requirements. - Hycon is responsible for development of the sensor and BYE 12286-68 11 Cy 1 of 1 cys participating in the flight test program.
+He will make inputs from time to time in those areas of the flight test program where information concerning tactics or system usage may be appropriate.

+(2) Contracting and security are to be performed by the CIA.

+(3) ADP is responsible for development of the D-21 vehicles, subcontracting for all subsystems except the sensor, modifying the B-52, and conducting the test flight program.
+ADP is charged with the requirement for timely identification of DoD assets not now available to them but which will be needed in fulfilling their responsibilities.

+(4) will provide materiel support.

+(5) Hycon is responsible for development of the sensor and participating in the flight test program.

-- (6) Area 51 will support the TAGBOARD by providing use of fixed facilities during test and initial operational phases. - (7) B-52 maintenance will be blue suit except for those phases involving the special modification.
-Such maintenance and all D-21/sensor maintenance will be contractor performed. - (8) The military maintenance effort will be directed towards meeting flight schedules established by the ADP or as modified by the Program Director where range conflicts may exist.
-However, the final decision to fly a given sortie will be at the discretion of the senior AF member and will depend upon assurance from both contract and blue suit maintenance that the total system is ready for flight. - (9) SAC will provide B-52 aircraft, flight and maintenance personnel, and materiel support as necessary.
+(6) Area 51 will support the TAGBOARD by providing use of fixed facilities during test and initial operational phases.

+(7) B-52 maintenance will be blue suit except for those phases involving the special modification.
+Such maintenance and all D-21/sensor maintenance will be contractor performed.

+(8) The military maintenance effort will be directed towards meeting flight schedules established by the ADP or as modified by the Program Director where range conflicts may exist.
+However, the final decision to fly a given sortie will be at the discretion of the senior AF 11 member and will depend upon assurance from both contract and blue suit maintenance that the total system is ready for flight.

+(9) SAC will provide B-52 aircraft, flight and maintenance personnel, and materiel support as necessary.